BCIA Policies and Procedures

 An underlined segment denotes special instructions for completing that particular portion of the application.

-Complete this section on the application and provide a copy of your license/credential issued by an agency in the state in which you practice.
+Complete this section on the application and provide a copy of your license/credential issued by an agency in the state or country in which you practice.

 At least two mentoring hours are to be direct face-to-face observation.
 If you are using more than one mentor, you may have the first mentor mark the application to reflect actual time spent.
 The others may submit separate letters documenting the completion of the requirements OR you may have all mentors write letters to BCIA attesting completion of mentoring requirements using the same language as found on the application.

-Provide your BCIA-approved mentor’s signature on the application or in a separate letter specifying that you completed the requirements for clinical training as outlined.
+Provide your BCIA-approved mentor’s signature on the application or in a separate Mentoring Statement specifying that you completed the requirements for clinical training as outlined.
+Please use this mentor's log to keep track and note your progress throughout the mentoring process.
+This log is to be submitted upon completion of clinical training.

 Further Information on the BCIA Program